 Discover how a car can assess the distance with another vehicle in real-time.

-In a previous article, I introduced you to the process of projecting a 3D point cloud onto a 2D image.
+In a previous article, I explained the process of projecting a 3D point cloud onto a 2D image.

 In this article, we will go further by performing object detection with a deep learning model.
 In the end, it will have the distance between our car and the other vehicles in real-time.

-This technology is essential in the context of autonomous vehicles.
+This technology is essential in the perception pipeline of autonomous vehicles.
 If the algorithm can detect the distance that separates us from an obstacle in front, it can adapt its speed and make appropriate decisions, such as an emergency brake if needed.

-You can watch the final result on Youtube, here.
+You can watch the final result on Youtube.

 Let’s get right into it!
 But before, let me provide some context about sensor fusions.
 There are different types of sensor fusion.